bmcauley/bmcauley.github.io/index.md

+Welcome!

-This site is for housing blog assignments for the duration of the semester in ST 558 -- Data Science for Statisticians.
+This site houses my blog assignments for the duration of the Fall 2022 semester in ST 558 -- _Data Science for Statisticians!_